Al-Muhandis/fp-idn/README.md

 # fp-idn

 **fp-idn** is a lightweight Pascal library for encoding and decoding Internationalized Domain Names (IDN) using the [Punycode](https://datatracker.ietf.org/doc/html/rfc3492) algorithm.
-Designed to be compatible with FreePascal and Lazarus projects, including console tools and server-side utilities.
+Designed to be compatible with FreePascal and Lazarus projects.

 ## Features